lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

             self.nodes[node.name] = DAGNode(node, func.decorators, func.__doc__)
 ```

-#### (Optional) Inspecting the AST
+#### (Optional) More on AST

-If you are unfamiliar with AST, you can read about
+If you are interested in knowing more about AST, you can read about
 it [here](https://greentreesnakes.readthedocs.io/en/latest/index.html),
 and [here](https://docs.python.org/3/library/ast.html).

 Curious of what `BranchFlow` module AST is like?
-You can parse it and make sense of it yourself below:
+You can find it below and try to make sense of it:
 <details>
 <summary>Click to show AST</summary>